Tuesday, July 2, 2024

-On the 4th of July in 1971 John Gilmore, Mark McLaughlin, and Tommie Jordan and I left the South Shore of Boston to holiday in Maine.
+On the 4th of July weekend in 1971 John Gilmore, Mark McLaughlin, and Tommie Jordan and I left the South Shore of Boston to holiday in Maine.
 A large store in New Hampshire sold fireworks.
 John purchased $20 worth of M-80s and various rockets.
 The four of us stopped at my grandmother's cabin on Watchic Pond for a swim and Italian sandwiches.
+None of us had bathing suits.
+My grandmother said that she had seen plenty of naked men as a nurse in France.
+WWI.
 After the sun set over the pines John lit off the fuses.
-She kept her distance from the explosive display.
+Edith kept her distance from the explosive display.
 After the finale we bid her good-bye.

 "I don't want to hit traffic tomorrow."

 "You drive safe."
-My grandmother gave me a kiss and we headed north in my 1968 VW Beetle.
+My grandmother gave me a kiss and we headed north in A 1968 VW Beetle.

 Someplace outside of Camden John pointed to the sky.